 - Shelf life: kept cool and dry, about 1-2 years

 - Shea butter is an ingredient I always have on hand.
-I mainly use it in body butters for my eczema-ridden family and cold process soap.
+I mainly use it for body butter and cold process soap.
 For soap I tend to use unrefined shea butter, but for everything else the refined version.
 Unrefined shea butter has a very distinct smell, somewhat smoky, that I don't care for.
-I've never noticed the smell come through in soap though.
+I've have noticed the smell come through when used at 60% in my Shea butter soap.

 - Drawbacks: Shea butter has a greasy skin feel and absorbs slowly.
 It can also turn grainy on you at times when stored in fluctuating temperatures.
 To solve these issues, read my posts How to make body butter less greasy and How to fix grainy shea butter